rancher/rancher-docs/versioned_docs/version-2.0-2.4/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/install-rancher-ha.md

 1. If you haven't already, install `helm` locally on a workstation that has internet access.
 Note: Refer to the [Helm version requirements](../../resources/helm-version-requirements.md) to choose a version of Helm to install Rancher.

 2. Use `helm repo add` command to add the Helm chart repository that contains charts to install Rancher.
-For more information about the repository choices and which is best for your use case, see [Choosing a Version of Rancher](../../resources/choose-a-rancher-version.md).
+For more information about the repository choices and which is best for your use case, see [Choosing a Rancher Version](../../resources/choose-a-rancher-version.md).
     - Latest: Recommended for trying out the newest features
         ```
         helm repo add rancher-latest https://releases.rancher.com/server-charts/latest